guntter78/Project-Vitens2023-2024/README.md

 # Welcome to the vitens project!

 ## Connect to the RaspBerrry Pi
-To connect to the RPI.
-You first to connect to the access point (Wi-Fi):
+To connect to the Raspberry Pi, you first need to connect to the access point (Wi-Fi):
 ```
 SSID: vitens-rpi-ap
 Pass: vitensproject
 ```

-To connect to the RPI terminal.
+To connect to the RPI ssh terminal.
 ```
 ssh vitensadmin@192.168.2.1 -p 25565
 password: vitensproject
 ```
+## If the Raspberry Pi is reset do this:
 ## Setup website
 To install the website, clone first this repository by using the command:
 ```